top of page

 After a few listens to the album's funky grooves, I started searching the history of the band and the album:

 “Kosuke Kindaichi” is a fictional character created by Seishi Yokomizo in the mid-40s.
-He is a brilliant, eccentric detective famous for solving complex murder mysteries with unconventional methods.
-Yokomizo is a master storyteller, and his writing career spans several decades; he publishes numerous novels featuring Kindaichi.
+He is a brilliant and a little eccentric detective famous for solving complex murder mysteries with unconventional methods.
+Yokomizo is incredibly creative, developing Kindaichi mysteries for decades and turning the character into a genuine Japanese cultural icon.
 This fictional character gets adapted into various TV series, movies, and even anime (with a fictional grandson taking the lead role) and is a cultural icon in Japan.

 Fascinated by this discovery, I found a few of these books on my audiobooks app and randomly decided on “The Devil’s Flute Murders” (with Jim Rion’s translation into English) to read—it turned out to be pure luck, as it is the book that Ichibun Sugimoto illustrated for the album cover!
 It was an easy read and quite a page turner, in line with the description that Yokomizo's books are “known for their captivating narratives, filled with intricate plots and unforgettable characters.”

-Coming back to the album, soundtrack master Kentaro Haneda (probably a notable fan of the Kindaichi series) plays a crucial role in the creation of this album.
-Haneda, known for his work in anime and film scoring, is a celebrated composer and arranger in Japan.
-His involvement in the Kindaichi project is pivotal, as he is the one bringing together a supergroup of Tokyo's best funk and City Pop musicians of the era!
-He assembles a dream team, and these talented individuals, including jazz pianist Hideo Ichikawa and saxophonist Takeru Muraoka, bring their distinct styles to the table, creating a truly unique soundscape. 🎹 🎷
+Coming back to the album, soundtrack master Kentaro Haneda (probably a notable fan of the Kindaichi series) is the mastermind here.
+Haneda, known for his work in anime and film scoring, is a famous composer and arranger in Japan.
+He’s the one who pulls together the 'dream team' of funk and City Pop musicians of the era and these talented individuals, including jazz pianist Hideo Ichikawa and saxophonist Takeru Muraoka, bring their distinct styles to the table, creating a truly unique soundscape. 🎹 🎷

 The fascinating aspect of this album is its very nature—it's a concept album, a soundtrack without a film!
 It is not a score for a movie adaptation of Yokomizo's novels.
 The music is simply and directly inspired by Yokomizo's novels, and that’s all.
 It is a surprise, even for the author. 🎁